BBaysinger/bb-portfolio/frontend/src/components/home-page/header-main/fluxel-grid/README.md

 - **Core engine (WebGL/WebGPU)**: lean TS wrapper that owns instanced buffers, shader modules, pointer/projectile uniforms, and timing.
 Scene data lives in structured buffers so we can swap renderers later.
 - **Effect modules**: pluggable GLSL/WGSL snippets that implement behaviors (magnetic shadows, ripples, projectile hits).
 Each module defines its uniforms/textures so designers/devs can mix and match.
 - **Runtime controller**: handles input routing, animation clocks, scripting hooks, and exposes an imperative API (`applyForce`, `launchProjectile`, `setPalette`).
 Host frameworks never touch per-cell state.
 - **Host adapters**: React/Next, Vue, or plain JS layers that mount a canvas/WebGPU surface, pass config, and subscribe to engine events.
-No React components per fluxel—only a bridge.
+No React components per fluxel, only a bridge.
 - **Tooling**: built-in perf instrumentation, shader hot reload, preset exporter so this can evolve into a reusable “fluxel effects” toolkit.

 ## Next Steps When We Resume